📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Best for: Blog posts, news articles, thought leadership

-Why it works: Provides clear authorship, publication dates, and article structure that AI systems rely on
+Why it works: Provides clear authorship, publication dates, and article structure that AI systems rely on in schema markup for AI Overviews

 3. Product Schema